GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/pushable-box/index.md

 ---

-*This page is an auto-generated reference page about the **Pushable Box (OUT DATED)** extension, made by the community of [GDevelop, the open-source, cross-platform game engine designed for everyone](https://gdevelop.io/).* Learn more about [all GDevelop community-made extensions here](/gdevelop5/extensions).
+*This page is an auto-generated reference page about the **Pushable Box (Deprecated)** extension, made by the community of [GDevelop, the open-source, cross-platform game engine designed for everyone](https://gdevelop.io/).* Learn more about [all GDevelop community-made extensions here](/gdevelop5/extensions).